Shaniqua Benjamin 13 July

 11 May – Emma Darwin

-On 11 May the award-winning writer Emma Darwin, author of The Mathematics of Love and A Secret Alchemy will speak to us about writing historical fiction.
+On 11 May the award-winning writer Emma Darwin, author of The Mathematics of Love and A Secret Alchemy gave us an interesting talk about writing historical fiction.
 As well as publishing novels and well-received non-fiction, Emma teaches creative writing, in which she has a PhD.
 Read more about her and her work here.
 Her latest novel The Bruegel Boy was published in November, when it was the Times book of the month.
 The novel is a profound exploration of humanity, love, brotherhood, vocation, loss and reconciliation: she talks about the challenge of writing it here.

 Members might also be interested in her longstanding blog This Itch of Writing, on Substack: https://emmadarwin.substack.com/.
 It’s a real treasure trove of discussion and advice.